JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ```

 ## Stacks
 stacks handle linnear lists of data.
 They use a **last in first out** data structure.
 They are used to reverse an action - tracking user inputs, used in recursion - like pathfinding algorithms.
-They are implemented using pointers, which point to the next availiable space in the stack.
+They are implemented using a pointer, which points to the next availiable space in the stack.

 Adding data to a stack is called **pushing**.
 If the stack if full a stack **overflow** error is given.